SkyTruth/cerulean-ml/gcpvm/README.md

 ## Import the base image

-In case your project doesn't have a the `ubuntu-2004-cuda-conda-fastai-v1` image import it, in the [console](https://console.cloud.google.com/compute/imagesAdd) or using the command line:
+In case your project doesn't have a the `ubuntu-2004-cuda113-fastai-cerulean` you can create it from the `ubuntu-os-cloud/ubuntu-2004-focal-v20220110` image using a vm deployed with this image. `instance.tf` will need to use the `ubuntu-os-cloud/ubuntu-2004-focal-v20220110` image (see the comments in that file) and then the `ubuntu-2004-cuda113-fastai-cerulean` image can be created from the stopped instance with:

 ```
-gcloud compute images import ubuntu-2004-cuda-conda-fastai-v1 --source-file=gs://ml-machine-images/ubuntu-2004-cuda-conda-fastai-v1.vmdk --no-guest-environment
+gcloud compute images create ubuntu-2004-cuda113-fastai-cerulean --project=cerulean-338116 --description=An\ image\ created\ from\ the\ cerulean-ml\ startup-script.sh\ in\ gcpvm/$'\n'$'\n'This\ creates\ an\ image\ with\ conda,\ mamba,\ docker,\ environments\ with\ fastai,\ icevision,\ git,\ jupyter,\ dynamic\ mounting\ of\ gcp\ buckets\ and\ other\ commonly\ used\ dev\ tools --family=ubuntu-2004-cuda113-fastai-cerulean --source-disk=ml-jupyter-ad7ada77-2be7-d3a3-62a8-abe8015e64f6-jupyter-disk --source-disk-zone=europe-west1-b --storage-location=europe-west1
 ```

 ## Adapt `variables.tf` file

 Navigate to the folder containing `main.tf`.
 Adapt the `variables.tf` file as needed, specifically the `project`, the `instance-type` and the `location`.
+Currently we are using european regions since the Sentinel-1 data source is in Frankfurt.

 ## Deploy